OpenPanzerProject/OP-Sound/README.md

 ![Open Panzer](http://www.openpanzer.org/images/github/soundcard_git_v3.jpg)

 # Open Panzer Sound Card
-The Open Panzer Sound Card is a work in progress with the goal of bringing inexpensive, high quality, and open source sound functionality to RC models but especially to tanks using the [Tank Control Board (TCB)](https://github.com/OpenPanzerProject/TCB).
+The Open Panzer Sound Card is a work in progress with the goal of bringing inexpensive, high quality, and open source sound functionality to RC models - either in combination with the [Tank Control Board (TCB)](https://github.com/OpenPanzerProject/TCB) or as a standalone device controlled by standard hobby RC.
 The board is actually made up of two components.
 First, an off-the-shelf [PJRC Teensy 3.2](https://www.pjrc.com/store/teensy32.html) is used as the onboard processor.
 The Teensy is then plugged into a socket on our custom carrier board that adds a Micro SD card slot (max 32 GB) a [Maxim 9768](https://datasheets.maximintegrated.com/en/ds/MAX9768.pdf) 10 watt mono amplifier, and headers for external connections.

 ## Resources
   * A discussion thread on the development of this card can be found on the [Open Panzer Forum](http://openpanzer.org/forum/index.php?topic=17.0).